llingg/docs-opmanual_autolab/book/robotarium/60_old_watchtower_system/67_autolocalization_operation_procedure.md

     laptop $ cd ~/duckietown/catkin_ws/src/30-localization-and-planning/auto_localization/config
     laptop $ cp testcircle_origin(dontoverwrite).yaml ![your map].yaml

-The `your map`.yaml is the map file for your robotarium, name it whatever you want.
+The `your map`.yaml is the map file for your Autolab, name it whatever you want.
 Edit `your map`, modify the id of `origin` to your origin tag id, and add all your watchtowers' hostnames to `watchtowers`.

 ## System Calibration